 Key Differences between Designers and Architects

-Below are the lists of points, describe the key differences between designers vs architects:
+Below are the lists of points that describe the key differences between designers vs architects:

 Who is an architect?

-In order to be an architect, one must graduate from an accredited institution.
+To be an architect, one must graduate from an accredited institution.
 Most later pursue a master’s degree and complete the Architect Registration Examination.
-Architects not only learn about the artistic process behind designing a building but they are also trained to create building specifications.
+Architects learn about the artistic process behind building design and are trained to create building specifications.
 They collaborate with designers, contractors, and building inspectors to ensure that their structure meets all the regulations and codes.
-They can also handle the construction of a building from its initial face to the final process.
+They can also handle building construction from its initial face to the final process.

 To become a professional architect, one must: